-We will have two Winter Market events, if you use Facebook to manage your social life, here are the two event pages:
+We have one more Winter Market event, if you use Facebook to manage your social life, here is the event page:

 Aerophytes: Do you like plants?
 Do they not like you?
 Aerophytes may have something you might be interested in, Air plants.
 They take in water from their leaves, and make unique terrariums.
 Check out some of their photos.

 A & J Lobsters: No description necessary.
 Unless you are new here.
 Local folk, sell full on lobsters.

 All Fruit Inc.: You may remember them from the Summer Market, or last year’s Winter Market, or one of the many other Northshore Markets.
 They offer dried fruit snacks with packaging that allows to travel easily.

 Bella & Harvey: Baked goods, for the vegan and gluten free crowd.
 Or your crowd, you don’t have to be a vegan (or gluten free) to enjoy their goods, but if you do hang with that gang, know they are here.